srnas/tetraloops-trajectories/README.md

 These are the trajectories at 300.8 K for ccUUCGgg and ccGAGAgg reported in Bottaro et al. 2017 JPCL (see reference below).
-We make available the plumed.dat file used for the analysis, the resulting free energy surfaces (fes) as well as the HILLS files.
+We make available a sample  plumed.dat file used for the analysis, the resulting free energy surfaces (fes) as well as the HILLS files.

-For questions or comments contact me at sandro.bottaro@bio.ku.dk or at sandro dot bottaro (snail) gmail dot com.
+The full trajectories as well as trajectories at different temperatures are avilable upon request at sandro.bottaro@bio.ku.dk or at sandro dot bottaro (snail) gmail dot com.